hackerzhuli/com.hackerzhuli.code/README.md

 This fork adds support for [Dot Rush](https://github.com/JaneySprings/DotRush).
 Dot Rush is a VS Code extension that supports C# IntelliSense, Test Explorer and Debugging, including with debugging Unity.
 Think of it as a replacement of the C# extension and C# Dev Kit extension from Microsoft.

 ### Unity Code
 This fork adds support for [Unity Code](https://github.com/hackerzhuli/unity-code.git).
 Unity Code is a VS Code extension that supports Unity Tests, debugging with Unity Editor, a Unity Console to directly see Unity's logs, and other useful things for Unity projects.
 Think of it as a replacement of the Unity extension from Microsoft.
-It's way more advanced and has better integrating with Unity. (the downside is that we don't official support MacOS, Linux but you can always build it yourself.)
+It's way more advanced and has better integrating with Unity. (the downside is that we don't officially support MacOS, Linux but you can always build it yourself.)

 ## Code Guidelines
 - Try to keep code simple and well documented.